Options for Same Sex Couples

-A number of same-sex couples choose to egg-share and we can facilitate this process.
-Egg sharing is where the eggs of one partner are used in an IVF cycle to create embryos that are then transferred into the other partner, with the effect that one partner is the birth mother and the other partner is the genetic mother.
+Some same-sex, and gender and sexually diverse couples choose to egg-share and we can facilitate this process.
+Egg sharing is where the eggs of one partner are used in an IVF cycle to create embryos that are then transferred into the other partner, with the effect that one partner is the birth parent and the other partner is the genetic parent.

 For many couples this is a beautiful process that allows both parents to have a unique linkage to the child.

 Medicare will only provide a rebate for fertility treatment if there is a medical problem.
 If you are considering accessing the donor program as same-sex parents, it is recommended that you consult a Fertility Specialist for full investigation to understand if you are eligible for a rebate and to understand the fertility treatment costs.
 There are also costs involved in the preparation of sperm donors.
 Read more about the costs of fertility treatment.